cjtoolkit/validate/README.md

 therefore the system is very easy to extend on and more importantly easier to test; also all the rules are nicely documented in alphabetical order courtesy of godoc.org.
 (See documentation above)

-I also did look at other alternative, such at https://github.com/thedevsaddam/govalidator and https://github.com/gorilla/schema , with those alternative you to have specify the validation rules as string rather than a simple function call, I would actually find that rather awkward, I would rather have the CPU being able to assist me with writing validation rules, with simple string it's not really possible without the use of IDE plugin, but I prefer to keep the IDE vanilla as possible!
+I also did look at other alternative, such as https://github.com/thedevsaddam/govalidator and https://github.com/gorilla/schema , with those alternative you to have specify the validation rules as string rather than a simple function call, I would actually find that rather awkward, I would rather have the CPU being able to assist me with writing validation rules, with simple string it's not really possible without the use of IDE plugin, but I prefer to keep the IDE vanilla as possible!

-I also benchmark those two and compared them to mine and if you're up for a laugh have a look at the [benchmark](https://github.com/CJ-Jackson/scratchpad/tree/master/benchmark/validation), those numbers do not lie! :D
+I also benchmark those two and compared them to mine here and are the [benchmark](https://github.com/CJ-Jackson/scratchpad/tree/master/benchmark/validation), those numbers do not lie! :D